 On the phone, Kent introduced himself and his son, Kevin, as owners of a conscious lifestyle brand they were interested in expanding through a potential partnership with me.
-They said they’d heard of Schmidt’s through a contact at an essential oils supplier who asked them if they were related to the company, given the shared last name.
-The Schmidt’s had invested in retail businesses like mine before, Kent said, and had a connection to Costco, where they’d done business before, among other outlets.
+They said they’d heard of Schmidt’s through a contact at an essential oils supplier who’d asked them if they were related to the company, given the shared last name.
+The Schmidts had invested in retail businesses like mine before, Kent said, and had a connection to Costco (among other outlets) where they’d done business before.
 When I heard “Costco,” I perked up.
-Because we had the same last name, Kent pitched the idea of promoting Schmidt’s to his family’s networks, specifically among Kendall’s and Kevin’s large fanbases, to our mutual benefit.
-He asked me about the kind of infrastructure I had in place and the amount of capital I thought I might need to meet a surge in demand (including filling a 53’ semi-trailer truck for Costco, ha ha), along with other questions about Schmidt’s current state and future.
+Because we had the same last name, Kent pitched the idea of promoting Schmidt’s to his family’s networks, specifically among Kendall and Kevin’s large fanbases, to our mutual benefit.
+He asked me about the kind of infrastructure I had in place and the amount of capital I thought I might need to meet a surge in demand (including filling a fifty-three-foot semi-trailer truck for Costco, ha ha), along with other questions about Schmidt’s current state and future.

 I didn’t have all the answers (and I wasn’t sure how much I should tell them), but by the end of the call, I was curious enough to keep the conversation going.
 The pair seemed genuine and knowledgeable.
 And if they had the kind of access they claimed—to huge audiences of potential customers—that alone made me interested in learning more.

 What followed was a series of calls and emails in which we continued to get to know one another and began exploring possible collaboration structures.
 Kent’s son, Kevin, became my main point of contact, along with his business partner, Michael.
 The two wanted to assess what Schmidt’s needed in order to scale, and they asked to see a balance sheet of the company’s assets, profit and loss statements for the last two years, and a list of items needed for expansion and their associated costs.
-Naturally, I was hesitant to share too much, but I found a local attorney specializing in partnerships and acquisitions who became an important support system (and offered me a reduced rate as a small business-owner), then proceeded with caution.
+Naturally, I was hesitant to share too much, but I found a local attorney specializing in partnerships and acquisitions who became an important support system (and offered me a reduced rate as a small business owner), then proceeded with caution.

 I used Quickbooks to generate reports and told Kevin and Michael what the business needed in the near future to meet growing demand, including a labeling machine, a bigger mixer, a pallet jack, and more staff.
-We discussed the phases of growth the company would need to undergo to be able to hit mass retail—in other words, to get on shelves in stores like Costco, CVS, and Target—and Kevin and Michael explained how they could contribute.
+We discussed the phases of growth the company would need to undergo to be able to hit mass retail—to get on shelves in stores like Costco, CVS, and Target—and Kevin and Michael explained how they could contribute.
 The plan included everything from getting new equipment, moving into a bigger warehouse/production space, acquiring special software, attending more expos, expanding PR efforts, leveraging celebrity endorsements, and so on.

 My company had experienced so much organic, rapid success up to this point that I’d always felt secure and optimistic proceeding on my own.
 I knew I was already on a path to realizing my big vision of getting Schmidt’s into the hands of as many people as possible.
-But my conversations with Kevin and Michael illuminated what was possible through partnership—including faster, more seamless access to massive opportunities, and beyond—making me eager to explore the relationship.
+But my conversations with Kevin and Michael illuminated what was possible through partnership—including faster, more seamless access to massive opportunities and beyond—making me eager to explore the relationship.